Concerto by Chris Green

-There are not many famous Spanish concert pianists, fewer still from Cantabria, that rainy green strip in the north of Spain.
+There are not many famous Spanish concert pianists, fewer still from Cantabria, that rainy green strip in the north of the country.
 Nia Buendía might have joined this small elite, if only she had had larger hands.
-She mastered Mozart’s piano sonatas before she was ten and won regional competitions playing Beethoven Concertos when she was in her early teens.
+She mastered Mozart’s Piano Sonatas before she was ten and won regional competitions playing Beethoven Concertos when she was in her early teens.
 Catalan composer, Isaac Albéniz’s piano works are considered by many to be challenging, but Nia breezed through them.
 She took on Chopin and Schumann, winning acclaim for her lyrical interpretations of both composers.
 Even the difficult Carnaval caused her no problems.
 She was at the top of her game.
-At this stage, fame beckoned.
+Fame beckoned.

 For months afterwards, Nia experienced a recurring nightmare about her performance.
 In the nightmare, instead of shrinking off from the stage meekly at the end of the concerto, she took a blacksmith’s hammer and set about breaking the Steinway into pieces.
 Her therapist, Juan Loco, suggested that this was a positive sign.
 He said that by smashing the piano, she was taking control of the situation.
 It did not feel this way to Nia.
 Her spirit crushed, she withdrew further inside herself.